Meet Our Leadership

 Executive Board

 Andrea Dee works as an Agriculture/Environmental Educator in Northern Kentucky.
-She was forever inspired by her 2013 visit to Kabingo—a community of hope, friendship and gratitude.
-Andrea enjoys helping with Kabingo basket co-op sales, assembling Kabingo newsletters, and is currently serving as an Agriculture Advisor to the board.
+She was forever inspired by her 2013 visit to Kabingo—a community of hope, friendship, and gratitude.
+Andrea helps coordinate quarterly HFK e-newsletters and is currently serving as VP of Agriculture supporting the agriculture pillar leader with their programs in Kabingo.

 Executive Board